 When is the timing of employee reviews?
 How do they like to be communicated with?
 Are there stakeholders they want you to pay close attention to?
 There is an endless number of questions you can ask of your new boss that can be impactful and help set you up for success in the role.

 - Practice self-compassion.
 There will most likely be times of self-doubt, feelings of overwhelm and anxiety as you get up to speed in this new role.
 There is an easy tool you can use to help you access your self-compassion.
 Simply treat yourself like a friend.
 For example, if a friend came to you and told you of the struggles you were currently having, what would you say to them?
 Chances are you would offer support and kindness rather than judgment and shame.
 Aim to treat yourself the same way.

 Take the time to get clear on why you want to leave your job, as well as what you’d like to do.
+If you're navigating a crisis (like a quarter-life crisis or existential crisis), consider BetterUp.
 You can set yourself up for success on a path that more aligns with your values and ideal career path.